alvarogarcia7/blog_source/source/_posts/2015-06-23-brown-bag-session-refactoring-legacy-code.markdown

 done;
 ````

 that saves the process and the progress, without disturbing the attendees.
-This idea was taken from a similar one from  [Xavi Gost][xav1uzz]
+This idea was taken from a similar one from  [Xavi Gost][xav1uzz] [^1]

 [xav1uzz]: http://twitter.com/@xav1uzz
 [repo-spike]: https://github.com/alvarogarcia7/trivia-kata-spike
+[^1]: Cannot find the source, it was about having a script to commit automatically each time you run the tests; if it was red while refactoring, it would do git checkout (to revert); Was related to the noFlopSquad